The Best SOC Tools in 2026: Legacy vs Modern Automation

 Vulnerability management platforms continuously scan and assess SOC network assets for vulnerabilities, prioritizing them based on severity and business impact.
 These platforms help SOC analysts proactively address critical issues before attackers can exploit them.

-Rapid7 InsightVM, Nessus, Tenable, and Qualys are leading vulnerability management tools that provide actionable vulnerability data, enabling teams to patch vulnerabilities rapidly and effectively.
+Rapid7 InsightVM, Nessus, Tenable, and Qualys are leading vulnerability management tools that provide actionable vulnerability data, enabling teams to rapidly and effectively patch vulnerabilities.
 Effective vulnerability management reduces organizational risk, maintains compliance, and prevents attackers from exploiting known weaknesses.

 4. Endpoint Detection and Response (EDR) and Extended Detection and Response (XDR)